xcart/xcart-docs/_pages/kb_en/multivendor/product_reviews_usage_with_multivendor.md

 The administrator also has control over the email notifications pertaining to vendor ratings and product reviews and can manage them via the Email notifications section (**Store setup** > **Email notifications**).
 At present, there are three notifications for vendor ratings and product reviews:

-   * Request to review purchased products - (Product Reviews module)
+   * Request to review purchased products - (Product Reviews addon)
-   * New product review submitted - (Product Reviews module)
+   * New product review submitted - (Product Reviews addon)
    * Customer has rated the order (for vendor)

 The store administrator can view and manage (edit or delete) vendor ratings via the Vendor ratings section (**Users** > **Vendor ratings**):
    ![xc5_vendor_ratings_in_admin.png]({{site.baseurl}}/attachments/ref_7neRIOVI/xc5_vendor_ratings_in_admin.png)
 The filter at the top of the section can be used to filter/search for reviews by vendor profile, customer name or date range.

-## Product reviews: Vendor experience
+## Product Reviews: Vendor Experience
 Vendors with appropriate permissions can view their own rating information in the section Order ratings (**Orders** > **Order ratings**):
    ![xc5_mv_order_ratings_in_vendor.png]({{site.baseurl}}/attachments/ref_7neRIOVI/xc5_mv_order_ratings_in_vendor.png)
 If necessary, they can filter/search for specific ratings by customer name or date range.